aral/ar.al-site/content/2019/10/04/build-a-simple-chat-app-with-site.js/index.md

     // Code from the next step goes here.

     ```

+    In our handler, we construct a message object that contains your nickname and the text of the message you want to send, serialise it into a JSON-formatted string, and then send it to our chat server.

+    Additionally, we clear the message box to make it easier for you to type your next message and we use our new `displayMesssage()` function to display the message we’ve sent locally so you can have a full timeline of messages, including your own.

     Restart your Site.js server and reload the page and you should now we able to send messages.
 To test that it is working, take a look at the Site.js console output in your terminal window and you should see the following message: